paulross/PythonExtensionPatterns/doc/sphinx/source/memory_leaks/pymemtrace.rst

             l.pop()

 This produces a log file in the current working directory.
-For brevity the log file does not show every change in the RSS but only when the RSS changes by some threshold.
+For brevity the log file does not show every profile or trace event but only those when the RSS changes by some threshold.
 By default this threshold is the system page size (typically 4096 bytes) [#]_.

 Here is an example output: